PioneerHacks3/pioneerhacks/README.md

-# pioneerhacks
+# PioneerHacks2.github.io
-Official Website for PioneerHacks
+Website for PioneerHacks II.
+Created by Jacob Zhang and Anjan Bharadwaj